cleancoindev/wns/docs/introduction.rst

 WNS on Wanchain
 ===============

-WNS is deployed on mainnet at TODO: ----------------------------------, where users may register names under the wan TLD, which uses an auction based registrar.
+WNS is deployed on mainnet at 0xee8d418fd33e69782015ea4313dfd8eb7b1b91ce_, where users may register names under the wan TLD, which uses an auction based registrar.

-WNS is also deployed on the testnet at TODO: 0x112234455c3a32fd11230c42e7bccd4a84e02010_.
+WNS is also deployed on the testnet at 0xe85cfdf43a0db4aa0ec054a57451af7c73d4625b_.
 Users may register names under two top level domains:

  - .wan, which uses an auction based registrar with the same functionality as the main network, and allows users to keep names indefinitely; see Registrar.sol.
  - .test, which allows anyone to claim an unused name for test purposes, which expires after 28 days; see TestRegistrar.sol.